Ref. FCT: RG-502-400242

-The RG is structured upon 3 main areas of activity, which are nonetheless connected between them:
+The RG is structured around 3 main areas of activity, which are nonetheless connected between them:

-1) Reason and Nature (coord: P. Oliveira e Silva)
+1) Augustinian Medieval Tradition (coord: Paula Oliveira e Silva)

-2) Seminário Medieval Literatura Pensamento e Sociedade - SMELPS / Seminar of Medieval Literature, Thought and Society (coord: M. R. Ferreira)
+2) Seminário Medieval Literatura Pensamento e Sociedade - SMELPS / Seminar of Medieval Literature, Thought and Society (coord: José Carlos Miranda)

 Objectives of the Research Group

 Basing its research on the core concept of «reason», the group intends to grasp the specific connections between the thematic areas it analyses, which were crucial to medieval authors.
-The concept of reason is at the basis of questions related with epistemological, anthropological, ethical, hermeneutical, social, political, and aesthetic issues.
-The research will focus on sub-themes related with the main guiding subject, examining different kinds of sources such as philosophical, theological, historiographical, literary, and even from the mechanical arts (Artes mechanichae).
+The concept of reason is at the basis of questions related to epistemological, anthropological, ethical, hermeneutical, social, political, and aesthetic issues.
+The research will focus on sub-themes related to the main guiding subject, examining different kinds of sources such as philosophical, theological, historiographical, literary, and even from the mechanical arts (Artes mechanicae).

 Besides missions for the participation of members in scientific meetings (including fees), other missions shall be required for 1) bibliographic research and 2) short courses or seminars (including fees) on auxiliary fields, namely on digital humanities, to be undertaken especially by young researchers on training.

 a) Mind/Soul, knowledge and action.
-It is intended to carry out the study of medieval theories of mind/soul, in philosophical, theological and medical traditions.
-The main subjects will be hylomorfism and bi-subtantialisms.
-Theories of emotions, free will and decision are at stake to understand the different positions on the relation between knowledge and action.
+It is intended to carry out the study of medieval theories of mind/soul, in the philosophical, theological and medical traditions.
+The main subjects will be hylomorphism and bi-substantialism.
+Theories of emotions, free will and decision are at stake in order to understand the different positions on the relation between knowledge and action.

-b) The role of memory and imagination in medieval theories of knowledge and identity, mainly exploring the influence of Augustinian tradition on the nature of memory all along the Middle Ages and Early Modern Philosophy.
+b) The role of memory and imagination in medieval theories of knowledge and identity, mainly exploring the influence of Augustinian tradition on the nature of memory throughout Medieval and Early Modern Philosophy.

 SMELPS focuses on reason, law, lineage and representations of society in Medieval Portuguese historiography, Arthurian Literature, and romance languages Literature.
 This thematic field is closely linked to the research put forward by the Reason and Politics subject.
 Detailed subprograms are foreseen:

-b) The conditions and constraints of redaction, diffusion and reception of 15th century Portuguese historiography, mainly Fernão Lopes and Rui de Pina, in its historical and political peninsular context.
+b) The conditions and constraints of composition, diffusion and reception of 15th century Portuguese historiography, mainly Fernão Lopes and Rui de Pina, in its historical and political peninsular context.

 c) The construction of a memory of Hispania in the 14th century by Pedro de Barcelos, understood mainly though his historiographical writing in Crónica de 1344 and Livro de Linhagens: editorial and cultural perspectives.